samuel-thompsonn/osrs-showdown/README.md

 - Bug: when you first open up the action menu, it disables the UI elements until you open another
-- Have the player follow around enemies that it's attacking
 - Have enemies attack you back, or have them attack in the first place
 - Have multiple enemies that one can attack
 - Bug: Damage indicator for the enemy sprite shows up in the wrong position